meilisearch/docs-searchbar.js/README.md

   <a href="https://slack.meilisearch.com"><img src="https://img.shields.io/badge/slack-MeiliSearch-blue.svg?logo=slack" alt="Slack"></a>
 </p>

-**docs-searchbar.js** is a front-end SDK for **MeiliSearch** to handle your search bar documentation.

-**MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
+**docs-searchbar.js** is a front-end SDK for **MeiliSearch** to handle your search bar documentation. **MeiliSearch** is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
-Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box.
+Features such as typo-tolerance, filters, facets, and synonyms are provided out-of-the-box.

 ![docs-searchbar.js example](/assets/docs-searchbar-example.png)